Karenjakins/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-1. **August Peak Hours**

-- We desigend a linear model that predicts the **mpg** of MechaCar prototypes using several variables from the `MechaCar_mpg.csv` and the resulting model can be viewed on the image below:
+- We designed a linear model that predicts the **mpg** of MechaCar prototypes using several variables from the `MechaCar_mpg.csv` and the resulting model can be viewed on the image below:

 	![alt text](https://github.com/Karenjakins/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable%201.png "Deliverable 1")